We get asked a lot about obtaining club plates, so before you contact us asking for some red and white plates, this is what you need to know:

-Upon obtaining club plates you must participate in four club events and four club meetings per year and participate in assisting with the Geelong Holden Day.
+Upon obtaining club plates you must participate in a minimum of 5 meetings and or club runs per year and participate in assisting with the Geelong Holden Day in March.

-The vehicle(s) associated with each application for a permit must be identified by the Club Scrutineers David or Rob as being at least 25 years of age and mechanically sound.
+The vehicle(s) associated with each application for a permit must be identified by the Club Scrutineer Adam as being at least 25 years of age and mechanically sound.
 A pre-Roadworthy check is required (at the owner's expense) and presented to the Club Scrutineers along with the vehicle for inspection.

 Vehicles which have had modifications outside the approved list published by VicRoads must have engineering certification.
 These are the same rules that apply to any vehicle which is presented to VicRoads for full registration.